StatStud/techblog/content/posts/the-linux-command-line.md

 Lol, nano rules
 ### Chapter 13: Customizing the prompt
 ## Part 3: Common Tasks and Essential Tools

+Whereas part 1 focused on the bare essentials to navigate the command line, part 3 introduces commonly used commands that serve practical, general purposes for a variety of tasks.
+The chapters can be read in any order.

 ### Chapter 14: Package management
 ### Chapter 15: Storage Media
 This chapter when into the details of mounting.